 Historical author, Thomas McCoy has once again delivered in this thrilling fact-based novel that will leave readers on the edge of their seat.

-Read the complete series of the Before the Feud books with this 3-pack!
+Read the complete series of the Before the Feud books with this 4-pack!

-Read the full McCoys Before the Feud seies with this specially-priced book set.
-Features all 3 action-packed novels in celebrated author Thomas McCoy's Western saga, including: The McCoys Before The Feud, Home To Kentucky, and Back At The Ranch.
+Read the full McCoys Before the Feud series with this specially-priced book set.
+Features all 4 action-packed novels in celebrated author Thomas McCoy's Western saga, including: The McCoys Before The Feud, Home To Kentucky, Back At The Ranch, and Justice.

-The 3-pack is available in digital Ebook format, as well as in Paperback.
+The 4-pack is available in digital Ebook format, as well as in Paperback.